hrax/now-eslint/README.md

 - `sys_db_object`

-## Library

-### Installation

-### Examples

 ## TODO/Nice to have

-- TODO: TESTS, TESTS, TESTS, TESTS, TESTS, TESTS, TESTS, TESTS!!!
 - TODO: HTTPs Proxy; unauthorized requests should not be rejected anymore
 - TODO: Optimalize generated reports to minimize the file size
-- TODO: Check if the specified template exists
 - TODO: Allow to mark and skip changes that have field "active" = false
 - TODO: Allow to conditionally lint fields (e.g. if other_field is true/false or if other_field is empty/not empty)
 - TODO: setup to run against specific eslint config not the project one!
 - Nice to have: option to generate report as PDF
-- Nice to have: generate each report into special folder
-- Nice to have: instance profiles
 - Nice to have: generate table conditional field configuration based on dictionary dependent field?
 - Nice to have: custom parse complex changes (e.g. workflow) to be able to lint selected nested complex records